BilluMeow/Flex-Bot-CSRF-ByPassed/README.md

 ### Run:
 * Open up `terminal` in finder or searchbar

-* Change directory to where Course-Registration-master is: i.e:
+* Change directory to where FLex-bot is: i.e:
-`cd Downloads/Couse-Registration-master`
+`cd Downloads/FLex-bot`

 * Locate current directory:
 `pwd`